There are computers set to search the catalogue only. No login is needed to search. You can also access the catalogue online from home.

-Each user is entitled to two hours access per day across our computer system.
-Each PC session will go for one hour.
+Each user is entitled a maximum of 45 minutes access per day across our computer system.
 Your PC will shut down automatically when your session expires, so watch for the time alerts and make sure you have saved your work.
-If you require more time, ask at the Information Desk.
-An extension of time may be available only during quiet times when not all computers are in use.
-Extensions of time must be requested ten minutes before the end of your session.

 Can I use CDs/DVDs in the computers?

-You can use our computers to watch or listen to CDs and DVDs up to the limit of one hour per day.
-The computers do not have a CD burner.
+You can use our computers to watch or listen to CDs and DVDs up to the limit of 45 minutes per day.
 Headphones are available to borrow from the Information Desk.

 How do I print?

-You can print from all WP computers.
-You must be logged into a computer to print files from your email account, a webpage or a memory stick.
+You must be logged into a computer to print files from your email account, a web page or a memory stick.
 You can add printing credit to your card using the kiosk on the ground floor.
 To release your print jobs, swipe your card through the black card reader at the printer/photocopier and follow the prompts.

 Can I scan a document?

 Scanning is available on the printers on the ground floor.
 Scanning is free of charge, but you will need your card to login in and scan at our printer/photocopiers.
 Scanned documents can be sent directly to an email address, or saved to a USB stick.
 Detailed instructions are available from Library staff.